 Although it is possible to reduce support in cases involving parental alienation, it is not always a slam dunk case, says our Vancouver Family Lawyer, Nassim Nasser.
 Depending on the parental alienation case, the court may order to reduce support due to alienation, may find other ways to reduce support such as finding that a child is no longer a child of marriage, or may flat out refuse to reduce support.
-In this post our Vancouver Parental Alienation lawyer provides you with a brief case law summary where the court have reduced support in parental alienation cases.
-Keep in mind each case is unique and it is best to discuss your case with a lawyer to come up with the best strategy to navigate through parental alienation and achieve the desired outcome.
+In this post our Vancouver Parental Alienation lawyer provides you with a brief case law summary where the courts have reduced support in cases involving parental alienation.
+Keep in mind each case is unique and it is best to discuss your case with a family lawyer to come up with the best strategy to navigate through parental alienation and achieve the desired outcome.

 What is Parental Alienation?

 Parental alienation is a term used in the context of divorce and separation cases to describe a breakdown in the relationship between a child and one of the parents, which some courts have found can occur because of deliberate actions, both direct and indirect, on the part of the other parent (Williamson v.
 Williamson, 2016 BCCA 87 at para.
 39).